What Forensic Psychologists Do

-Employment of forensic psychologists is expected to grow 19 percent from 2014 to 2024.
+Employment of forensic psychologists is expected to grow 14 percent through 2026.
 But with the growing interest in this popular field, jobs will most likely go to those with doctoral degrees.
 National long-term projections growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.